MicrosoftDocs/memdocs/memdocs/intune/developer/app-wrapper-prepare-ios.md

 <a name='register-your-app-with-azure-ad'></a>

 * Make sure valid signing certificates exist in your system keychain.
-If you run into app code-signing issues, try the following steps to resolve:
+If you have app code-signing issues, use the following steps to resolve:
   * Reset trust settings for all related certificates
   * Install intermediate certificates in the system keychain as well as login keychain
   * Uninstall and reinstall all related certificates